thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 This proposal doesn't cover **white papers**, though it does address some nuance between white papers and blog posts for clarity.

-This proposal also doesn't cover the potential for other media like **podcasts**, but that could be a future expansion.
+This proposal also doesn't cover the potential for other media like **videos or podcasts**, but that could be a future expansion.

 This proposal also doesn't cover social media, but is certainly tethered to that element of community engagement.